gaurav0401/Useful-Commands-in-Linux/README.md

 -   **time**  used to summarize the execution time of a command.
 -
 ## Shell Scripting in Linux
-1.A shell file is created with .sh extension (i.e. vim myscript.sh).
+-  A shell file is created with .sh extension (i.e. vim myscript.sh).
-2.To run script use   **sh file.sh** command
+-  To run script use   **sh file.sh** command